florinsdistortedvision/orbisunjailed/emulators.md

 ##### Fixing PSP Games

-* You might've noticed that the wiki has mentions for fixes or using different emus for PS2-FPKG.
+* You might've noticed that the wiki has mentions for fixes or using different emus for PSP-FPKG.
 * Fixes are found here:
    * <a href="https://www.psx-place.com/threads/psp-fpkg-psp-compatibility-on-ps4-user-submitted-test-results.37952/"> PSP Config Files </a>
    * Use search bar (must be signed-in), search for your game and make sure you check "In this thread only".